 Completely out of their depth, unused to thinking for themselves, the first words anyone utters as the world ends around them is, “Anyone know a good restaurant near here?”.
 A brief moment of humour before the horrors on the next page.

 The Age of Science has ended and the beginning of the Age of Magic is a terrifying and violent place.
-The once peaceful human race, who didn’t want for anything, soon descend into barbarism.
+It doesn’t take long before the human race is fighting for survival in this powerful double-spread.
+The once peaceful people oof Prysmos, who didn’t want for anything, soon descend into barbarism.
 But as society crumbles a new order slowly rises up “cobbled together from bits and pieces of the old”.